 This paper first describes the TTR and 699 rotor, and summarizes key characteristics of the JVX rotor.
 The different test configurations of the NFAC used during the TTR and JVX entries are described.
 Examples of rotor performance data are presented, including checks of data repeatability.
 Selected loads, trim, and airspeed data are also presented to provide insight into wind-tunnel configuration effects on rotor behavior.
 The effects of rotor tip speed are also summarized.
 Many test conditions are the same as reported in Ref.
 3, but all TTR/699 data were reprocessed for this paper, so the data points do not always match perfectly.
+This paper is a revision to an earlier paper, Ref.
+8; key differences include thermally corrected rotor-balance data and aero-dynamic tare corrections throughout.

 A separate paper, Ref.
-8 presents predictions of TTR/699 loads and performance, including extensive blade loads data.
+9 presents predictions of TTR/699 loads and performance, including extensive blade loads data.
 The present paper presents limited loads data for axial-flow conditions, but over a large variety of wind tunnel configurations.